Build and Run Linux Applications

 With the ARTIK IDE program set up and running, you're ready to begin a development session.

 You'll need to install API libraries and some software tools on your ARTIK board.
-You only need to do this once.

 Install Software (ARTIK 5/7)

 For this section, you'll be using your terminal emulator screen (ARTIK IDE console or PuTTY) to load programs on your ARTIK development board.
+You'll only need to perform the initial steps once, but you may want to add or update libraries later.

+Here are the steps for both Ubuntu and Fedora.
 If you are using ARTIK 520, you will need to upgrade to the Fedora 24 image (Q6) before proceeding.

 Pull up the ARTIK SDK Installation article, and follow the instructions to: